“Working in the grey area between criminal and civil law,” this is the place to get your hands on police cases any

 - Pupillages (pa) Up to two 12-month pupillages

-Chambers’ work is exciting and often high profile with members of all levels involved in the majority of significant cases, public inquiries and inquests involving the police.
-Pupils and juniors in the last few years have been involved in such cases as the Grenfell Tower Inquiry, Independent Inquiry into Child Sex Abuse, Undercover Policing Inquiry, Belhaj v Jack Straw and others (rendition), Jones v AG Trinidad and Tobago (challenge to law criminalising homosexuality); ICJ Advisory Opinion on the Legal Consequences of the Separation of the Chagos Archipelago from Mauritius (decolonisation) and the inquests arising from the London Bridge and Westminster terror attacks, the Tunisian shootings, Deepcut and the Hillsborough disaster, the Birmingham Pub Bombings and the deaths of Carl Sargeant and Alexander Perepilichnyy.
+Chambers’ work is exciting and often high profile with members of all levels involved in the majority of the UK’s significant cases, public inquiries and inquests.
+Pupils and juniors in the last few years have been involved in such cases as the Grenfell Tower Inquiry; Independent Inquiry into Child Sex Abuse; Infected Blood Inquiry; Undercover Policing Inquiry; Belhaj v Jack Straw and others (rendition); Jones v AG Trinidad and Tobago (challenge to law criminalising homosexuality); ICJ Advisory Opinion on the Legal Consequences of the Separation of the Chagos Archipelago from Mauritius (decolonisation) and the inquests arising from the London Bridge and Westminster terror attacks, the Tunisian shootings, Deepcut, the Hillsborough disaster, the Birmingham Pub Bombings and the deaths of Carl Sargeant and Alexander Perepilichnyy.
 Junior tenants and pupils appear, alone or led, in a wide range of courts and tribunals, from the Magistrates’ Court to the Supreme Court.
 Police law also encompasses jury advocacy in civil trials for false imprisonment and malicious prosecution as well as inquests.

 Types of work undertaken